-Dewstow Gardens are a true marvel of the Wye Valley.
-The gardens were rediscovered in 2000 after being buried just after World War Two.
+A true marvel of the Wye Valley, Dewstow Gardens were rediscovered in 2000 after being buried just after World War Two.
 Upon discovery, people found a lost garden with tunnels and underground grottoes.
-Today, the mystery of the gardens is very much still a part of Dewstow.
+Today, the mystery of the garden is very much still a part of Dewstow.
 Explore a labyrinth of underground tunnels and roam through ornamental gardens.
 Dewtstow Gardens is one of our favourite things to do in the Wye Valley – it’s a truly beautiful place to escape and relax among natural beauty.

 Monmouthshire and Brecon Canal

-Like something out of a fairy-tale, Symonds Yat is one of the most spectacular sights in the Wye Valley.
-Symonds Yat was created by a river cutting a deep gorge in the limestone, exposing dramatic cliff faces.
-Many exciting archaeological discoveries have been made at the nearby King Arthur's Cave, including the remains of a hyena family and Saber-toothed Tiger bones.
-Symonds Yat is a mysterious yet utterly enchanting feature of the Wye, and is well worth a visit.
+Like something out of a fairytale, the village of Symonds Yat is one of the most spectacular sights in the Wye Valley, created by a river cutting a deep gorge in the limestone, exposing dramatic cliff faces.
+At the nearby King Arthur's Cave, many exciting archaeological discoveries have been made, including the remains of a hyena family and Saber-toothed Tiger bones.
+Symonds Yat is a mysterious yet utterly enchanting feature of the Wye and is well worth a visit.

-Just over 3 miles from this iconic feature of the Welsh landscape is Pear Tree – Goodrich.
-Perfect for a unique getaway in the Wye Valley, the cottage offers a prime location overlooked by the atmospheric ruins of Goodrich Castle and is within walking distance of the village pub.
+Located just over 3 miles from Symonds Yat, Pear Tree – Goodrich is perfect for a unique getaway in the Wye Valley.
+The cottage offers a prime location overlooked by the atmospheric ruins of Goodrich Castle and is within walking distance of the village pub.